 - These scores are based on a simple DNA scoring matrix (1 for a match, -2 for a mismatch by default for megablast), plus penalties for gaps.
-So scores will be limited by the length of the alignment, ignoring gaps. - The scores reflect penalties for indels (insertions or deletions). - The scores are normalised so that they do not depend on the chosen scoring matrix.
-This allows bits scores from searches using different scoring matrices to be compared.
+So scores will be limited by the length of the alignment, ignoring gaps. - The scores reflect penalties for indels (insertions or deletions). - The scores are normalised to be independent of the scoring matrix in use.
+Thus bits scores from searches using different scoring matrices can be compared.